bitlogik/guardata/README.rst

     :align: center

-This is the public repository for the guardata client.
+Public source code repository for the guardata client.

 guardata is a secure and trustless cloud storage service, to share and sync your files with on-premise modern encryption.